-Statistics show that trucks transport 70 percent of all freight in the United States.
+Statistics show that trucks transport up to 70 percent of all freight in the United States.
 This translates to billions of dollars in shipped goods annually.

 With the ongoing driver shortage, rising freight demand, and increased rates, this could be a great time to start your trucking business.
-To help you, we’ve put together a cheat sheet on how you can start a trucking company and grow a successful trucking business.
+To help you, we’ve put together a cheat sheet on how to start a trucking company and grow a successful trucking business.